Wisdom Teeth Removal in Houston

-If your surgery requires stitches, these are usually the type that dissolve in 3 to 5 days and do not require removal.
+If your surgery requires stitches, these are usually the type that dissolves in 3 to 5 days and do not require removal.
 You may also notice a sensation of your gums feeling swollen and pulling away from your teeth.
-This is all part of the normal recovery, and will subside in several days.
+This is all part of the normal recovery and will subside in several days.

 Once the local anesthesia wears off, you may require prescription pain medication.
 Please try non-narcotic anti-inflammatory medications such as ibuprofen (Advil®) first, to see if that adequately treats your pain.
 If not, begin your other prescription pain medication.
 The local anesthesia may last until the following day, and should not be confused with an injury to your nerve.
 We recommend starting your post-operative diet with clear liquids such as jello and broths, gradually increasing in substance as your body permits.

-We do not recommend using dairy products such as yogurt, ice cream or milkshakes on the day of surgery, as nausea and vomiting may develop in conjunction with the anesthetic and pain medication.
+We do not recommend using dairy products such as yogurt, ice cream, or milkshakes on the day of surgery, as nausea and vomiting may develop in conjunction with the anesthetic and pain medication.
 If you are given antibiotics and you take birth control pills, please be aware that the birth control pills might become ineffective and take appropriate precautions.